euphorie/NuPlone/docs/mapal/index.rst

 What is a markup pattern?
 =========================

-NuPlone[r] makes extensive use os markup patterns.
+NuPlone[r] makes extensive use of markup patterns.
 Markup patterns are methods to associate *behaviour* with *markup*, without having to write page-specific javascript.